close

 Words: 857|Pages: 2|5 min read

 Plenty of debates have been had as to the origin of what causes criminal behavior; some individuals consider the belief that criminal behavior is hereditary, and others theorize that criminal/deviant behavior is learned during childhood due to a lack of parental control or overbearing and abusive parents.
 Although these theories may associate with criminal behavior, there is not a lot of scientific evidence to support those theories or beliefs.
 To say that a specific action or event causes an individual to develop criminal behavior can be considered an absurd notion, but the reality is if enough of these actions cause symptoms in an individual that may already be considered as dramatic or antisocial, criminal behavior is not far around that corner.
 There are numerous variables that influence the development of criminal behavior; however, a basis is still up for debate.
-Advents in brain research and the capacity to monitor brain activity have shed new light on the role of brain development and abnormalities, and how criminal behavior is influenced by these developments.
+Advances in brain research and the capacity to monitor brain activity have shed new light on the role of brain development and abnormalities, and how criminal behavior is influenced by these developments.

 Due to technology becoming so much better, scientists may now have the capability to effectively address the question of whether criminal behavior is hereditary in individuals or if it is a learned behavioral pattern.
-The film The Brain and Violence: Secrets of Your Mind, provided several examples of individuals who have committed violent crimes, such as the Pittsburgh Steeler’s Mike Webster and more specifically, Chris Benoit, who was a wrestler in the World Wrestling Federation before changing to WWE.
+The film The Brain and Violence: Secrets of Your Mind provided several examples of individuals who have committed violent crimes, such as the Pittsburgh Steeler’s Mike Webster and more specifically, Chris Benoit, who was a wrestler in the World Wrestling Federation before changing to WWE.
 After doctors investigated the brain of Chris Benoit, they concluded that he had brain damage from recurring and frequent blows to the head that diminished essential neurons, which ultimately led him to commit murder.
-Along with Mike Webster and Chris Benoit, scans of the violent offenders were also conducted and revealed changes or alterations in the frontal lobe.
+Along with Mike Webster and Chris Benoit, scans of violent offenders were also conducted and revealed changes or alterations in the frontal lobe.

 The frontal lobe is the area of the brain which encompasses higher-order cognitive functions.
 These higher-order cognitive functions govern the emotional stimuli which stem from the limbic system (DeLisi, 2013).
 Scientists suppose that these frontal lobe dysfunctions harmfully impact an individual’s aptitude to think rationally and reasonably.
 Scientists believe TBI promotes criminal behavior and the connection also stems back to the frontal lobe of the brain because it is this part of the brain that controls motor skills such as judgment, impulse control, problem-solving, and social behavior; if TBI is present, then so is cognitive impairment due to the damage of the frontal lobe and it can completely change an individual’s thought process.
 "In a 1997 PET scan study of murderers, for example, Dr. Raine and his colleagues found abnormalities in the functioning of the prefrontal cortex compared with a group of control subjects.
-And Dr. Antonio Damasio, chairman of neurology at the University of Iowa College of Medicine, and his colleagues have demonstrated that patients with injuries to certain parts of the frontal lobe often begin to exhibit antisocial behavior, becoming irresponsible, untrustworthy and inappropriate in social situations."
-Every brain structured is composed of different irregularities and these anomalies can cause people to do strange and out of the ordinary things; another trigger for these irregularities is when a person gets brain cancer due to the lesions the disease causes.
-Genetics has the potential to play a role in an individual becoming a serial killer or a psychopath.
+And Dr. Antonio Damasio, chairman of neurology at the University of Iowa College of Medicine, and his colleagues have demonstrated that patients with injuries to certain parts of the frontal lobe often begin to exhibit antisocial behavior, becoming irresponsible, untrustworthy and inappropriate in social situations" (Raine et al., 1997).

 Get a custom paper now from our expert writers.